gyouza-dayo/gyouza-dayo/README.md

 Oracle / MySQL / MongoDB

 ## :books: Tool
-Eclipse / Visual Studio / Android Studio / Redmine / Unity(予定)
+Eclipse / Visual Studio / Android Studio / Redmine

 <!--
 **gyouza-dayo/gyouza-dayo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.